SeriousSamV/java-driver/changelog/README.md

 ### 4.0.0-beta1 (in progress)

-- [new feature] JAVA-1869: Add ProgrammaticDriverConfigLoader
+- [new feature] JAVA-1869: Add DriverConfigLoaderBuilder
 - [improvement] JAVA-1763: Generate a binary tarball as part of the build process
 - [improvement] JAVA-1884: Add additional methods from TypeToken to GenericType
 - [improvement] JAVA-1883: Use custom queue implementation for LBP's query plan